Tesla hopes new investors go for the ride after stock split

 Amazon shares have gained almost 9% since the split took effect on June 6, but like Alphabet the company has faced challenges and its stock is down nearly 20% year to date.
 Consumers have shifted their behavior and are spending more on services and less on goods.
 Like many companies, Amazon has seen its own costs rise significantly.

-Even GameStop, the so-called meme stock that rocketed to ridiculous levels last year before falling back to earth somewhat, decided to do a stock split.
+Even GameStop, the so-called meme stock that rocketed to ridiculous heights last year before falling back to earth somewhat, decided to do a stock split.
 Although in GameStop’s case it had been retail investors who drove the stock higher in the first place.

 GameStop shares closed Tuesday at $33.56 and are down about 6% since the split took effect, partially reflecting the drop in the market the past few days.